Associate of Science

 What You'll Learn

-• Demonstrate quantitative reasoning skills at the appropriate undergraduate level
+• Demonstrate quantitative reasoning

-• Demonstrate critical thinking skills at the appropriate undergraduate level
+• Demonstrate critical and/or creative thinking

 Possible Bachelor's Degree Majors